Fast, high-precision optical polarization synthesizer for ultracold-atom experiments: Characterization of the polarization synthesizer

-The quantities determined by the fitting analysis, $T_0$ and \encapsulateMath{$\dot{Q}_{\Delta \phi_\text{R}}$}, as well as the other fixed parameters provided to the fitting model, are summarized in Table~\ref{tab:FokkkerPlanckPDEfitResults}.
+The quantities determined by the fitting analysis, $T_0$ and \encapsulateMath{$\dot{Q}_{\Delta \phi_\text{R}}$}, as well as the other fixed parameters provided in the fitting model, are summarized in Table~\ref{tab:FokkkerPlanckPDEfitResults}.
 The table shows that the dominant heating mechanism is phase noise.
-Remarkably, the obtained value of the rate of excitations induced by phase noise, \encapsulateMath{$\dot{Q}_{\Delta \phi_\text{R}}= \SIerr{1.37}{0.06}{\quanta/\second}$}, is in good agreement with the estimate obtained from the optical measurement of phase noise, see Fig.~\figref{fig:HeatingRatesOpticalMeasurement}{b}.
+Remarkably, the obtained value of the rate of excitations induced by phase noise, \encapsulateMath{$\dot{Q}_{\Delta \phi_\text{R}}= \SIerr{1.11}{0.06}{\quanta/\second}$}, is in good agreement with the estimate obtained from the optical measurement of phase noise; see Fig.~\figref{fig:HeatingRatesOpticalMeasurement}{b}.
+The intensity noise is found to play no role in the atom losses, which are dominated by phase noise and, to a lesser extent, by the recoil heating.
 Moreover, the estimated initial temperature, $T_0=\SIerr{7.8}{0.7}{\micro\kelvin}$, is in the range expected for sub-Doppler molasses cooling and agrees well with independent temperature measurements using an adiabatic-lowering technique~\cite{Alt:2003}.

 To identify the primary origin of the observed phase noise, $S_{\Delta\phi_\text{R}}$, we conduct additional measurements without employing the polarization synthesizer.
-For this purpose, we replace the polarization-synthesized beam with a beam of fixed linear polarization and, along with that, we supply the same RF signal to both the AOMs employed to control the two counter-propagating optical-lattice beams.
-Measurements show a remarkable suppression of the phase noise by about two orders of magnitude.
-Likewise, storage time measurements show a considerably increase in the fraction of trapped atoms for a given hold time (square point in Fig.~\ref{fig:HeatingRatesWithFokkerPlanckHeatingFit}), revealing that, when the polarization synthesizer is not employed, the probability for an atom to survive in the trap is mainly determined by collisions with the background-gas molecules.
+For this purpose, we replace the polarization-synthesized beam with a beam of fixed linear polarization and, along with that, we supply the same RF signal to both of the AOMs employed to control the two counterpropagating optical-lattice beams.
+Measurements show a remarkable suppression of the phase noise, by about 2 orders of magnitude.
+Likewise, storage time measurements show a considerable increase in the fraction of trapped atoms for a given hold time (the square point in Fig.~\ref{fig:HeatingRatesWithFokkerPlanckHeatingFit}), revealing that, when the polarization synthesizer is not employed, the probability of an atom surviving in the trap is mainly determined by collisions with the background-gas molecules.
 This observation gives clear evidence that the phase noise originates mostly from the employed DDS-based RF signal generators (AD9954, Analog Devices).
 Measurements of the electronic phase noise at the trapping frequency, $\nu_\parallel$, yield $\SI{-130}{\dBc/\hertz}$, which is only one decade lower than the measured optical phase noise, $S_{\Delta\phi_\text{R}}(\nu_\parallel)$.